 SPINNING:

-[NY: Published for Camera Notes by the Publications Committee, 1900].
-Clarkson, Emilie V. Hand-pulled photogravure, image size 6 x 4 15/16 in.
-[15.2 x 12.5 cm.]
-Printed on copper plate paper and tipped to a woven art paper which measures 14 7/8 x 10 7/8 in.
-Other than a tiny spot of ink at the top blank plate mark, and a chip to the mount at the lower corner, a fine print.
+New York: Published for "Camera Notes" by the Publication Committee of the Camera Club, New York, 1900.
+Clarkson, Emilie V. Hand-pulled photogravure, 6 x 4 15/16 inches [15.2 x 12.5 cm].
+Printed on copper plate paper and tipped to a woven art paper, 14 7/8 x 10 7/8 inches [37.79 x 27.62 cm].
+Other than a tiny spot in the blank margin and a chip to the mount at the lower corner, a fine print.
 Item #52393

-A richly-toned photogravure, Plate 18, from the portfolio, AMERICAN PICTORIAL PHOTOGRAPHY, SERIES TWO, which was published for "Camera Notes" by the Publication Committee of the Camera Club, New York, 1900.
+A full-tone photogravure, Plate 18, from the portfolio, AMERICAN PICTORIAL PHOTOGRAPHY, SERIES TWO, which was published for "Camera Notes" by the Publication Committee of the Camera Club, New York, 1900.
 Limited to only 150 copies.
 This image was also reproduced in Alfred Stieglitz's CAMERA NOTES in October 1898, under the same title.

 For a fuller biography, see Petersen, Christian A. ALFRED STIEGLITZ'S CAMERA NOTES.
 The Minneapolis Institute of Arts in association with W.W.
 Norton & Company, 1996. p.
 162.